fengju514/Expression-Net/README.md

 ## Citation

-Please cite our paper with the following bibtex if you use our code:
+This project is described in our paper [1].
+If you use our expression models, please cite this paper using the bibtex below.
+If you also use the 3DMM face identity shape network [3] and FacePoseNet [2], pelase add references to those papers as well.

 ``` latex
 @inproceedings{chang17expnet,